 In general, if the coffee is very hot, the cream has a high fat content, and the cream isn’t over-whipped, you’ll have a better chance of getting it to float and not mix in on contact!

 While there is no single best version, there are quite a few variations on this popular drink.
 Here are a few of them!

-Kahlua Recipe – This one is simple: Kahlua, hot coffee, and Irish Whiskey or Baileys.
-For an extra flavour boost, top the whipped cream with chocolate shavings, which really make the Kahlua flavour pop.
+- Kahlua Recipe – This one is simple: Kahlua, hot coffee, and Irish Whiskey or Baileys.
+For an extra flavor boost, top the whipped cream with chocolate shavings, which really make the Kahlua flavor pop.

-Irish Cream Coffee – This one uses half Irish whiskey and half Baileys.
-It’s topped with a Maraschino cherry, adding a splash of colour.
+- Irish Cream Coffee – This one uses half Irish whiskey and half Baileys.
+It’s topped with a Maraschino cherry, adding a splash of color.

 FREE DOWNLOAD: 19 Mouthwatering Coffee Recipes In A Beautiful, Print-Worthy E-Book.

 >>> Click here to grab this coffee recipes e-book completely FREE!

 If you’re as excited about coffee recipes as we are, head over to our recipes library here.
 And if it’s the boozy nature of this drink that’s getting you excited – here’s our ultimate list of coffee cocktails – right here.

 Irish whiskey, brown sugar, lightly whipped cream, and of course, coffee!
 Simple ingredients are thoughtfully put together to create an authentic, high-quality after-dinner drink.
 If you tried the recipe, we’d love to hear how it went for you.
 And with so many variations, tell us about any other versions you’ve tried.
 Leave a comment below!